danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^cox]: Geoff Cox.
 “Ways of Machine Seeing.” *A Peer-Reviewed Journal About* 6, no. 1 (April 1, 2017): 8–15. https://doi.org/10.7146/aprja.v6i1.116007.

 [^ml5]: See the ml5.js library: https://ml5js.org/ and Daniel Shiffman's The Coding Train series specifically on ml5.js: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y

+[^dataset]: For more on the problems related to datasets, see Nicolas Malevé's' "An Introduction to Image Datasets", Unthinking Photography, https://unthinking.photography/articles/an-introduction-to-image-datasets.

 [^tm1]: Teachable Machine 2.0 allows user to train their models and export them for further use.
 Teachable Machine built upon the free and open source tensorflow.js library, developed by Google Brain team, to preprocessing data, building machine learning models and structures.